-The chair, in presiding at such public hearings, shall preserve order and decorum, in and adjacent to his committee room while the hearing is being conducted and shall have the authority to direct the removal from the committee room of any person who fails to comply with order and decorum of the committee.
+The chair, in presiding at such public hearings, shall preserve order and decorum, in and adjacent to the committee room while the hearing is being conducted and shall have the authority to direct the removal from the committee room of any person who fails to comply with order and decorum of the committee.

-Proceedings of all public hearings shall be either stenographically or electronically recorded.
-The committee shall determine which parts of such recorded proceedings, if any, shall be transcribed and the distribution thereof.
-Except as hereinafter provided, no more than four copies of any transcript shall be made.
-Such stenographic or electronic records and at least one copy of any transcription shall be preserved by the Chief Clerk until authorized to dispose of same by an affirmative vote of three-quarters of the entire membership of the Rules Committee and shall be made available to any member upon written request for the purpose of copying or transcription at that member's expense.
-Any transcribed records and any reports of the committee shall be filed with the Chief Clerk or his designee and shall be made available to any person in accordance with reasonable rules and regulations prescribed by the Chief Clerk.
-Upon payment of a reasonable cost to be determined by the Chief Clerk, a person may obtain a copy of such transcribed records or reports.
+Proceedings of all public hearings shall be electronically recorded and posted on the Internet as soon as practicable thereafter.
+Such electronic records shall be preserved by the Chief Clerk until authorized to dispose of same by an affirmative vote of three-quarters of the entire membership of the Rules Committee.
+A transcript may be requested by any member at that member's expense.
+Any records and any reports of the committee shall be filed with the Chief Clerk and shall be made available to any person in accordance with reasonable rules and regulations prescribed by the Chief Clerk.
+Upon payment of a reasonable cost to be determined by the Chief Clerk, a person may obtain a copy of the available records.

-All written testimony and all transcribed testimony at committee hearings shall be posted on the Internet as soon thereafter as practicable.
+All written testimony at committee hearings shall be posted on the Internet as soon thereafter as practicable.